Code-Institute-Submissions/LPetkova-Portfolio/README.md

             <img src="assets/images/projects_showcase.png">

-        2. As an employer I want to see testimonials giving a further indication of the quality of Lyubopmila's work.
+        2. As an employer I want to see testimonials giving a further indication of the quality of Lyubomila's work.

              <img src="assets/images/testimonials.png">